This story was updated on April 20, 2020

 Given the general hype around CBD, we’re already hearing outlandish claims about its effect on coronavirus, most likely spread via social media.
 These claims are not true.
 There is no solid research on CBD and coronavirus.
 Or cannabis and coronavirus.

 Most states have designated medical marijuana dispensaries as essential parts of the health care system, and so have remained open.
 Some states have shut down adult-use sales while allowing medical sales.
 Others allow only delivery or curbside pickup.

-- What’s open today: Leafly’s guide to dispensary openings and closings in the COVID-19 era is updated twice daily.
+- What’s open today: Use ‘open now‘ filters on Leafly’s dispensary finder to see when dispensaries are open during the COVID-19 era.
 Check it to see what’s up in your state.

 - How to use curbside pickup: We also have a guide to curbside pickup, where it’s happening, and how it works.

 - And here’s how to use legal cannabis delivery services.

 Buying cannabis – best practices right now